March 25, 2021

+Skin cancers are abnormal growths that start in the cells that comprise the epidermal layers of the skin.
 Basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma are common skin cancer subtypes affecting different cells of the skin.
 BCC is the most common type, affecting the inner layer of the epidermis where new skin cells are made.
 SCC affects the middle and outer layer of the epidermis.
 Malignant melanoma originates in the pigment-producing cells of the inner layer of the epidermis.

 Deoxyribonucleic acid (DNA) functions as a chemical storage medium for genetic information.
 DNA is contained within packages called chromosomes (highly compacted strands of DNA) that exist within the nuclei of every living cell in the human body and determines everything about you from the color of your hair to how tall you are to how long you will live.

 The structure of DNA is composed of a phosphate group bound to a sugar (ribose) which forms the helix “backbone” of the molecule.
 The phosphate-sugar backbone is bound to a base - either cytosine, guanine, adenine or thymine - forming a nucleotide.
 Complementary nucleotides bond to one another to form a tight double-helix coil.

-Although most of the UV spectrum is absorbed efficiently by atmospheric gasses rendering the radiation ineffective, ultraviolet A (UVA) and ultraviolet B radiation (UVB) pass through and are readily absorbed by cellular life on earth.
+Although most of the UV spectrum is absorbed efficiently by atmospheric gases rendering the radiation ineffective, ultraviolet A (UVA) and ultraviolet B radiation (UVB) pass through and are readily absorbed by cellular life on earth.

 The pigment melanin provides our skin with some protection against the sun, but some UV radiation is inevitably absorbed.
-Most of the radiation absorbed is transformed into heat, but the small amount that isn’t may change the chemical structure of the DNA molecules in unpredictable ways resulting in lesions at sites along the DNA strand.
+Most of the radiation absorbed is transformed into heat, but the small amount that may change the chemical structure of the DNA molecules in unpredictable ways resulting in lesions at sites along the DNA strand.

 DNA lesions are classified based on their features: